nrukavkov/open-ports-check-action/README.md

 ### `reverse`

-Result will be true if port is not reachable.
+The result will be true if the port is not reachable.
 Default `"false"`.

 ### `needFail`

-Fail action if the result is not fulfilled .
+Fail action if the result is not fulfilled.
 Default `"false"`.

 ## Outputs